Switzerland Campus

 This kind of research-to-impact pipeline makes sure that DBA degree remains highly significant, not only academically but also in impacting corporate policy and execution.

+Aspiring Business Academics seeking adjunct or visiting faculty roles without committing to a full-time academic career.
 This dual role of practitioner and scholar builds a strong personal brand.
 It conveys depth, credibility and dedication to ongoing learning—qualities more and more desired in C-suite leadership.
+You can be:

 While the price of a Doctor of Business Administration (DBA) degree may vary from $30,000 to over $100,000 depending on the course delivery mode, it is usually less expensive than a conventional PhD in Business, which may last 4–7 years and entail opportunity costs because of extended academic immersion.
 A DBA, on the other hand, is meant for working professionals who keep earning while learning—considerably improving the time-to-ROI factor.